-Pilot Flying J (PFJ) steers truckers and other motorists to more than 550 company-owned and -operated Travel Centers in about 45 states and six Canadian provinces.
+Pilot Travel Centers (dba Pilot Flying J, or PFJ) steers truckers and other motorists to more than 550 company-owned and -operated truck stops and convenience stores in about 45 states and six Canadian provinces.
 In addition to selling fuel, the travel plazas house Arby's, Subway, Wendy's, and Taco Bell restaurants.
 PFJ is expanding through licensing agreements with local travel centers, including Montana's Town Pump.
 PFJ subsidiary Maxum Petroleum is one of the largest independent energy logistics companies in North America, selling and distributing more than 1.3 billion gallons of refined products annually.

 PFJ's network includes more than 65,000 truck parking spaces, 4,400 showers, and more than 4,000 diesel gasoline lanes.